-129. To realize the most powerful and thus most profitable AI, OpenAI would need data, and lots of it, to "train" the language models on which the Products run using the supercomputer it had built in partnership with Microsoft.
+To realize the most powerful and thus most profitable AI, OpenAI would need data, 54. and lots of it, to "train" the language models on which the Products run using the supercomputer it had built in partnership with Microsoft.
 Defendants thus doubled down on their strategy to secretly harvest millions of consumers' personal data from the internet.
-Then, on the backs of this stolen data, they rushed to market the Products without adequate safeguards or controls to ensure their altman-and-openai.
-Id.
+Then, on the backs of this stolen data, they rushed to market the Products without adequate safeguards or controls to ensure their safety.
+While Defendants recognized then, as they do now, that they cannot fully predict how the Products might evolve to operate, they knew the public would be amazed by the Products already seemingly near human "intelligence" and other capabilities.
+And thus, they knew they could make a ton of money.